-After your application to sign-up, a new company is accepted by the Companies House; you will receive many important documents of incorporation such as the Articles of Association, the Incorporation Certificate, Memorandum of Association and many more.
+After your application to sign-up, a new company is accepted by the Companies House; you will receive many important documents of incorporation such as the Articles of Association, the Incorporation Certificate, Memorandum of Association and among others.
 It is vital to keep a record of all these documents to ensure that your company is functioning properly.
-Here we have summarised what each of these documents are, and why you will need them for your business.
+Here is a summary of what each of these documents are, and why you will need them for your business.

 Company bylaws for corporations

 For every business, you need a business plan.
 The business plans for already existing companies have a focus on evaluating new products, setting overall goals, assessing new technology in the industry, reviewing specific operations, or some other specific purpose.
-While the business plan for a startup is the blueprint for its formation, its operation, and its success.
+This is because the business plan for a startup is the blueprint for its formation, its operation, and its success.

-A business plan exhibits a new company’s both strengths and weaknesses.
+A business plan exhibits a new company’s strengths and weaknesses.
 It explains the ways to gain the strengths and minimize the weaknesses, reveals every facet of the business that can be improved, and explains the best method for that development.
-It provides a structure for the company’s pursuit of the winner’s trophy.
-In short, a business plan serves as a road map that leads the business towards its future and assists to avoid any hurdle in between.
+It also provides a structure for the company’s pursuit of the winner’s trophy.
+In short, a business plan serves as a road map that leads the business towards its future and assists with any hurdles in between.
 A business plan is an investment that pays big dividends in the long term.

 Memorandum of understanding

 This is a declaration made by every member authenticating their aim to set up a company and become a member of that special company.
 If the company is a limited company by shares, then every member of the company will have to be named in the Memorandum of Understanding, and they should agree to take a minimum of one share each.

 Meeting minutes are the documents, either written or recorded which are used to inform the attendees and non-attendees on the discussion during the meeting.
 Each detail is included in it.
 It is generally made to keep the records of what happened during the meeting.